Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 It may feel like you’re throwing your money into an abyss to be swallowed up.
 But when stocks are down, you get more for your money.
 Investing during a downturn is like buying during a sale.

 Whatever you do, don’t panic and withdraw your money at the bottom of the market.
 If you do that, any losses will become permanent.
 The odds are good that any downturn will end, and the market will recover.
 Between 1970 and 2016, the average annual return on the stock market was 10.31 percent.
-And that average includes some terrible years, like 1987, when stocks fell by 37 percent.
+And that average includes some of the Dow’s worst years, such as 1987, when on Black Monday stocks fell by 22.6 percent.

 - Do a background check on your investment advisor.